How To Apply Thermal Paste To A CPU

 Graphite Thermal Pad

-Applying thermal paste can be a complex matter.
+Applying thermal paste can be a complicated matter.
 Fortunately, you don’t have to do it if you don’t want to.
 There is an alternative.

 The alternative is to use a graphite thermal pad.
-Currently, the most prevalent option is Innovation Cooling’s thermal pad.
+Currently, the most common option is Innovation Cooling’s thermal pad.

-It completely replaces the need for a thermal compound.
+It entirely replaces the need for a thermal compound.

 It’s a dry, slender piece of graphite with a mix of other materials that provides solid thermal conductivity and is reusable.